 Weird museums are an entire business on their own.
 The Museum of Quackery & Medical Frauds is one of the most famous “odd” museums in the entire world – and while driving through Wichita, you best believe it’s worth pulling over for it.

-This famous museum displays medical oddities, lies, and snake oils from throughout history.
-Yes, this is where you’ll see some of the strangest stuff you ever will!
+This famous museum has historically displayed medical oddities, lies, and snake oils.
+Yes, this is where you’ll see some of the strangest stuff ever!

 See Related: Best Day Trips from the Twin Cities